broilo/UFC-project/README.md

 1. [Face Detection: PyImageSearch](https://www.pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/)

-OBSERVATION: Guys create secondary branches and remember to not commit directly in the Master.
+OBSERVATION: Guys, please create secondary branches and remember to not commit directly into the Master.
+Check it befor pull the request.
 This way we avoid losing progress and we can quickly rollback.